nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing a specific FoodDiary entry `edit`

 Edits the details of the FoodDiary entry specified.
 Existing values will be overwritten by the new values.
+Mainly used if previous entry values do not matter in new edit.

 Format: `edit <INDEX> n/<RESTAURANT NAME> ra/<RATING> p/<PRICE> re/<REVIEW> a/<ADDRESS> c/<CATEGORIES> s/<SCHOOLS>`

 Note:
-- Price range: $0 - 999
+- Price can be a value or range e.g. `5` or `5-9`
-- Categories and schools are stated in `add` command
+- Categories and schools tags are stated in `add` command

 Parameters: